Fujifilm X100F vs Canon 760D

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - Faster burst: Shoots at higher frequency (8 vs 5 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Comes with a build-in lens, while the 760D requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the 760D requires a separate lens.

 - More compact: Is smaller (127x75mm vs 132x101mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the 760D).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the 760D).

 - More modern: Is somewhat more recent (announced 1 year and 11 months after the 760D).

 Arguments in favor of the Canon EOS 760D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.